GETTING A MORTGAGE WITH CRIMINAL CONVICTIONS

 Once you have found a mortgage lender that is prepared to take you on, one requirement of your agreement will include gaining adequate home insurance with convictions.
 Criminal convictions can hold you back in this area as well, as many insurers will perceive an ex-offender as too high a risk.

-With HomeProtect you can obtain a competitive online quote for buildings insurance, even with unspent convictions.
+With Homeprotect you can obtain an online quote for buildings insurance, even with unspent convictions.
 We work closely with the registered charity Unlock to ensure that ex-offenders have access to the insurance they need at a fair price.